jbou-nahra/semgroup5/use cases md/use-case-7.md

 ### Goal in Context

-As a *data analyst * I want * to produce a report on All the cities in the world organised by population from the largest to the smallest* so that *i can support the survey and census reporting of the organisation.*
+As a *data analyst* I want * to produce a report on All the cities in the world organised by population from the largest to the smallest* so that *I can support the survey and census reporting of the organisation.*

 ### Scope